-Action 11.3: Prepare a countywide comprehensive drainage and flood management plan, including public and private actions in support of plan implementation.
-Prepare sub-area plans as a follow-on activity to identify specific actions needed by area of the county.
+Action 11.3: Prepare a countywide comprehensive drainage and flood management plan, including public and private actions in support of plan implementation. , with all municipalities with environmentally sensitive areas.
+Prepare sub-area plans as a follow-on activity to identify specific actions needed by area of the county. , with special attention to and involvement of municipalities with environmentally sensitive areas.
 Seek ways to maintain drainage districts created by past actions.

-Action 11.4: Develop ordinances and regulations for improving and maintaining the stormwater drainage system throughout the county.
-Require newly created drainage systems or drainage districts, whether public or private, to have a permanent mechanism in place for the ongoing maintenance of such systems or districts.
+Action 11.4: Develop ordinances and regulations Support policies for improving and maintaining the stormwater drainage system throughout the county-, with special attention to and involvement of municipalities with environmentally sensitive areas.
+Require newly created drainage systems or drainage districts, whether public or private, to have a permanent mechanism in place for the on-going maintenance of such systems or districts.